jitsi/jitsi-meet/android/README.md

 NOTE: Must be called (if at all) before `loadURL`/`loadURLString` for it to take effect.

+### ReactActivityLifecycleCallbacks

+This class handles the interaction between `JitsiMeetView` and its enclosing `Activity`.
+Generally this shouldn't be consumed by users, because they'd be using `JitsiMeetActivity` instead, which is already completely integrated.

+All its methods are static.

+#### onActivityResult(...)

+Helper method to handle results of auxiliary activities launched by the SDK.
+Should be called from the activity method of the same name.

 #### onBackPressed()

 Helper method which should be called from the activity's `onBackPressed` method.